- CO2 sensor,

 Senseair S8 004-0-0053 bCAL via the normally-opened tact push button,

 5-3.3V DC-DC converter -

-The 5-3.3V DC-DC was connected as this wiring diagram:
+The 5-3.3V DC-DC converter was connected with nRF52832 BT module as this wiring diagram:

 |the 5-3.3V DC-DC converter pin||nRF52832 BT module pin|